lundmikkel/SPPP/Ex4/ex4.md

 Our benchmarks are almost identical to the ones made by Peter, so we conclude that they are very plausible.

-In the Ex4_1_6 benchmarks we experienced a large deviation which might be because of concurrent programs running on the computer and maybe because of the garbage collector as it is similar to Peter's results where it does the same.
+In the Ex4_1_6 benchmarks we experienced a large standard deviation which might be because of concurrent programs running on the computer and maybe because of the garbage collector as it is similar to Peter's results where it does the same.